 Ever since I discovered backpacking nearly 20 years ago, it’s been my favourite outdoor activity.
 Some of my most memorable backpacking trips have been close to home in British Columbia.
 So I put together a list of the best backpacking trips in BC.

-I’ve also made sure that there are trips for both beginners and experts, and lots in between.
-If you want more easy trips, check out my list of 25 Easy Backpacking Trips In BC For Beginners.
+- For hikers of all abilities – there are trips for both beginners and experts, and lots in between.
+(I’ve also got a whole list of Easy Backpacking Trips In BC For Beginners.)

 Here’s a handy map I made for you that shows the locations for each of my picks for the best backpacking trips in BC.